 Prices and Fees

-$5 per person, $12 per family, Group rate available by arrangment, Ages 6 and under Free, Lemhi County residents Free
+$5 per person, $12 per family, Group rate available by arrangement, Ages 6 and under free, Lemhi County residents free

 The Interpretive Center is a short walk from the parking lot on a concrete path.
 The Center has one wheelchair available to borrow if needed.

 All trails are hard-packed dirt but can become soft in rainy conditions or when adjoining fields are irrigated.

 The Interpretive Trail is wide enough to accommodate wheelchair, walker, and stroller access.

 The Nature Trail is a single-track trail that runs along the Lemhi River and is not necessarily accessible to wheelchairs, walkers or strollers.